lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Concurrent instances:} & 1 \\
     \hline
-    \textbf{Precondition:} & The car is en route either back or to target home with more than 25\% battery remaining.
+    \textbf{Precondition:} & The car is en route to its next target with more than 25\% battery remaining.
 Then the battery life is becoming less that 25\% \\
     \hline
     \textbf{Postcondition:} & The car is back at home base and has notified the system that it needs to be recharged \\
     \hline